Marguerite Gérard: Biography

 Upon the death of her mother in 1775, Marguerite Gérard, the youngest of the seven children, took up residence in the Louvre with her sister and her sister's husband Jean-Honoré Fragonard.
 She lived in the Louvre with them for approximately thirty years, allowing her to view and be inspired by great artworks of the past and present.
 By 1785 she had established a reputation for being a gifted genre painter, the first French woman to do so.
 Of particular interest to Gérard were the genre scenes of the Dutch Golden Age which she would emulate in her own work.
 She was denied membership to the Académie Royale de Peinture et de Sculpture due to its rules limiting the number of female artists to four at any one time.
 The academy denied women the free art training offered to men at the Ecole des Beaux-Arts, or the right to compete for the prestigious Prix de Rome.
 Despite these obstacles, she went on to exhibit widely, particularly following the French Revolution when the Salon was opened to women.
-Her work was exhibited in the Salon between 1799 and 1824 and she won a Prix du 5ème classe in 1799, a Prix d'encouragement in 1801 and a Medaille d'Or in 1804.
+Her work was exhibited in the Salon between 1799 and 1824 and she won a Prix du 5ème classe at the Salon of 1799, a Prix d'encouragement at the Salon of 1801 and a Medaille d'Or at the Salon of 1804.

 Her association with Fragonard's circle allowed Gérard the freedom to remain unmarried without becoming a financial burden to herself and her parents; this allowed her to devote her life to becoming an artist, a career she continued with considerable commercial success for more than fifty years.
 Speculation that Gérard and Fragonard were lovers has been thoroughly disproved, and Gérard referred to the older artist as a father figure.
 After the death of Fragonard she continued to live with her sister for 17 years.